EMachad0/EMachad0/README.md

 [<img align="right" width="50%" src="https://github-readme-stats.vercel.app/api?username=EMachad0&show_icons=true&theme=tokyonight">](https://github-readme-stats.vercel.app/api?username=EMachad0&show_icons=true&theme=tokyonight)

 Living in Joinville - SC, Brazil.
-I'm a Computer Science student at UDESC, an enthusiast for innovation and technology,
+I hold a Bachelor's degree in Computer Science from UDESC, and I'm an enthusiast for innovation and technology.

-I do have a little experience in web development and artificial intelligence.
-I am always trying to learn new things and stay on the cutting edge of technology.
+I do have several years of experience as a full-stack engineer in web development.
+I've delivered large-scale applications, high-performance systems, and user-focused solutions used by thousands of users and industry giants.
+I'm always eager to learn new things and stay on the cutting edge of technology.

+My passion is System programming.
+There is nothing more impressive to me than creating fast and scalable applications.
+I have been studying a lot of Rust, Game engine architecture, Compilers and Programming languages designs, Linux internals for LPIC-1, distributed systems, parallelization and artificial intelligence...

-My main drive is competition, and I'm very proud of my achievements as a competitive programmer contestant.
+My main drive is competition, and I'm proud of my achievements as a competitive programming contestant — including being a two-time Brazilian ICPC medalist.

 My GitHub is my mad scientist laboratory, where I do experiments, learn new technologies, and create what I feel will improve the world.